Jabher/agregate/README.md

 ## Auto-generated properties
 - **uuid** - non-enumerable, non-configurable, automatically generated on creation
-- **created_at** - non-enumerable, non-configurable, automatically generated on creation
+- **createdAt** - non-enumerable, non-configurable, automatically generated on creation
-- **updated_at** - non-enumerable, non-configurable, automatically generated on creation and updation
+- **updatedAt** - non-enumerable, non-configurable, automatically generated on creation and updation

 ## OK, but how can I make complex queries?